MystenLabs/walrus-docs/docs/walrus-sites/tutorial-install.md

 it's always easier to have the configuration file in one of the [default locations](../usage/setup.html#config-custom-path).

-Download the `sites-config.yaml` file from the repository and place it in one of the aforementioned default locations.
+Download the `sites-config.yaml` file from the repository, and place it in one of the aforementioned default locations.
 To illustrate, we will use the `~/.config/walrus` directory, like so: